 Traffic Accidents 993

-We hope that you will have a trouble-free Hajj like thousands of other pilgrims from the United States.
-However, if something does go wrong, the U.S. Consulate General in Jeddah can provide you appropriate consular services:
+We hope that you will have a trouble-free Hajj or Umrah, as thousands of other pilgrims from the United States do each year.
+If something does go wrong, however, the U.S. Embassy in Riyadh and the Consulate General in Jeddah can provide you appropriate consular services, such as:

-- Arrange for replacement emergency U.S. passports and “boarding foils” for lost U.S. legal permanent resident cards.
-After Hajj, please bring a report from the United Agents Office or police regarding the loss and a copy of your U.S. passport or green card.
+- Arrange for emergency U.S. passports and “boarding foils” for lost I-551 (“green cards”) for U.S. Lawful Permanent Residents.
+After Hajj, please bring a report from the police station regarding the theft or loss, and a copy of your U.S. passport or green card if possible.

-- Attempt to contact you within 24 hours of being told that you have been arrested.
+- Seek to contact you within 24 hours of being told that you have been arrested.

 - Make special arrangements in case of civil disturbances or disasters.

 - Provide contact information for local lawyers and hospitals.